RocketSoftware/rocket-mvbasic/docs/usage/Compile.md

 ## Unidata Compile Flavor in basic.mvbasic.json File

-By Uusing the VS Code task, users can compile or catalog multiple BASIC programs at the same time.
-BASIC compilation will use the specified Task propetiesproperties (except the "language" property).
+By Using the VS Code task, users can compile or catalog multiple BASIC programs at the same time.
+BASIC compilation will use the specified Task propeties (except the "language" property which is removed).

 ```json